 - Your Trainer is responsible for reviewing your logbook and signing off that you have undertaken studies and demonstrated competence in an appropriate range of pathology. - We encourage you to meet periodically with your Trainer to review your studies.
 Doing so at the end limits your learning opportunities and risks losing them altogether, after considerable expense of your time and effort.
-Over time you should notice increasing agreement in interpretation between you and your Trainer. - Comparing the images, you get from DVT ultrasound, where available, is an invaluable part of the training process.
+Over time you should notice increasing agreement in interpretation between you and your Trainer. - Comparing the images, you get from Abdomen ultrasound with chest X-rays and CT scans, where available, is an invaluable part of the training process.